MediterrAsian restaurant guide

 Award-winning, iconic Ibiza restaurant, Bambuddah, offers sharing menus with a MediterrAsian style.
 The culinary concept embraces a socially convivial dining experience, allowing guests to order a variety of small tasting plates for the table to share.
 Inspired by his global travels, head chef Alejandro Arquero Martinez helped developed Bambuddha’s fusion fare which boasts Mediterranean influences and an array of Asian flavors, including an extensive sushi and sashimi menu.

-World champion sushi master Pepi Anevski is a big fan of combining Mediterranean and Asian flavours.
+World champion sushi master Pepi Anevski is a big fan of combining Mediterranean and Asian flavors.
 In 2016 he developed a range of MediterrAsian sushi for the Ocean Basket chain of seafood restaurants (which serve over a million customers a month worldwide) and they have been a big hit.
 Some of the mouthwatering MediterrAsian sushi on offer includes Panko Salmon (salmon with zesty lemon mayo, creamy avocado and the unexpected crunch of red onion), Creamy Tuna Sashimi (combining sesame garlic cream and soy balsamic oil over tasty tuna, gorgeously garnished with chopped olives and spring onion), and sweet prawn (panko prawn with arugula, avocado and a drizzle of sweet soy sauce).

-The Ethiopian-born owner of NoJa,
+The owner of NoJa,

 Chakli Diggs, has used his experience and innovation to create